 All programs are held online, free of charge and open to current and former cancer patients, as well members of their support system (spouse, partner, family member, etc).

-Hypnotherapy is a form of psychotherapy which helps a person enter into a state of calm and alert awareness, so he or she can more easily work on making personal changes.
+Mind-Body practice incorporates hypnotherapy, a form of psychotherapy which helps a person enter into a state of calm and alert awareness so he or she can more easily work on making personal changes.

 Pierre-Etienne Vannier, provides hynotherapy services for breast cancer patients in the Huntington Cancer Center.
 Learn more about Pierre-Etienne.

 In 1995, the U.S. National Institutes of Health (NIH) issued a consensus statement noting the scientific evidence in favor of the use of hypnosis for chronic pain, particularly pain associated with cancer.
 Hypnosis helps a person be more focused and block out distractions.
 It brings a state of deep relaxation, making it easier to observe anxieties, fears, pain, and other difficulties from a new perspective.
 There are no studies to show that hypnosis can affect outcomes after breast cancer specifically.
 However, hypnosis does appear to help with some of the symptoms of cancer and side effects of its treatment, such as pain, nausea, vomiting, stress, and anxiety.

 - Hot flashes, night sweats, insomnia caused by Tamoxifen or Aromatase Inhibitors

 - Bone/joint pain caused by Aromatase-Inhibitors

 We offer a variety of programs to help patients manage stress and emotions that come with the cancer journey.